-During the year in question the Full Governing Body met on 5 occasions of which 4 meetings took place remotely and 1 was in person as the COVID-19 pandemic eased.
+During the year in question the Full Governing Body met on 6 occasions.

 The SLT controls the Academy at an executive level, implements the policies laid down by the Governors and reports back to them.
 Members of the SLT are responsible for developing and implementing College plans which seek to deliver the best possible education for its students within the agreed budget and scheme of delegation approved by the Governing Body.
 They are responsible for managing the day to day operation of the Academy, specifically staff, facilities and students.